Technical recruiting is a hot topic nowadays as companies scramble to attract and hire the best engineers.

 The face-to-face interview is an opportunity for the hiring team to discover more about the candidate and whether they can fulfil the needs of the role.

-It’s also an opportunity for the candidate to meet people from the team and understand more about the role, and aspects of culture within the team and organization.
+It’s also an opportunity for the candidate to meet people from the team, understand more about the role, and aspects of culture within the team and organization.

 A good face-to-face interview lasts anywhere between three to four hours.
 This is an intense interview, but it is over in a single session.
 With proper care and attention there is no reason why it can’t be an engaging process for all involved.